THE LATEST VERSION OF THIS PROJECT IS AT

 EVPR: Electric Variable Pitch Rotor

-The servos and gear ratio should be application specific.
-For #Goliath - A Gas Powered Quadcopter, the required torque and a variety of servos are shown in the figure below.
+The EVPR design uses standard size servos.
+The specific application will drive the servo and gear ratio selection.
+For #Goliath - A Gas Powered Quadcopter, the required torque and a variety of servos considered are shown in the figure below.